 woman measuring her blood sugar levels during her period

 Changes in your hormone levels before and during your period can often make blood sugar levels difficult to predict.
-In addition, your diabetes symptoms, may cause you to miss other important period changes that could indicate an underlying condition.
 You may also have longer or heavier periods, and food cravings can make managing diabetes harder.
-As you learn more about your condition and reproductive health, you may notice a pattern over time.
 You should track this pattern to notice any changes over time.

 Diabetes and The Menstrual Cycle: When to Worry

-Being a diabetic woman really just means that you should monitor your blood sugar levels more closely.
-Especially around that time of the month.
-This is to ensure you’re getting the proper amount of insulin and that you are not at risk of going hyperglycemic.
-Whether you have type 1 or type 2 diabetes, your pancreas cannot adjust your blood-glucose levels on its own.
-This is why you either take insulin injections or medicine that helps your body use the insulin it produces.
+If you have been diagnosed with diabetes, it really just means that you should monitor your blood sugar levels more closely.
+This is to ensure you’re getting the proper amount of insulin and that you are not at risk of becoming hyperglycemic.
 For women that are not diabetic, their blood-glucose levels can also fluctuate, but since their pancreas is relatively healthy, they are able to produce insulin to control blood sugar naturally and involuntarily.

 Many women, diabetic or non-diabetic, can experience intense cravings during their period.
 For most women the only concern is waking up with a few extra zits in the morning as a result of the excess sugar consumed the day before.
 But if you have type 1 or 2 diabetes, its important that you indulge in cravings in moderation to prevent dramatic spikes in blood-sugar levels.